The Thanksgiving Project

 3. Forgetting answered prayers – It hurts our relationship with God when we don’t take time to acknowledge the prayers He has answered for us and the desires He has fulfilled.

-Gratitude is powerful. one-time act of thoughtful gratitude produces an immediate 10% increase in happiness and 35% reduction in anxiety.
+Gratitude is powerful.
+A one-time act of thoughtful gratitude produces an immediate 10% increase in happiness and 35% reduction in anxiety.

 If you feel you’ve lost your love for God, know this: